Lê Xuân Nhuận: Early life

-French occupation and Bảo Đại's puppet administration
+French occupation and Bảo Đại's administration

 The French rulers were ousted by the Imperial Japanese Army in March 1945; after that, in August, Emperor Bảo Đại was dethroned by the Vietnamese Communist Party (Việt Minh).
 Following the end of World War II, French forces re-occupied most parts of Vietnam.

 From 1947 to 1954, Lê Xuân Nhuận wrote for the various newspapers in Huế City, especially the two opposition bi-weeklies Công Lý (Justice) and Dân Đen (The Pariah) issued throughout Central Vietnam.
 He was threatened by both the French Federal (Liêm Phóng Liên Bang) and the Vietnamese Nationalist (Công An Quốc Gia) Security Services.

 Nhuận's novel Trai Thời Loạn (Wartime Youths) implied resistance to the French who wanted to re-establish their dominion over Vietnam, and ex-Emperor Bảo Đại who wished to restore his reign.
 Nhuận was consequently arrested and imprisoned in 1949.

 In 1954, he was mobilized as a writer/journalist into the French-supported Vietnamese National Army.
 He served at the Second Military Region Headquarters as a war correspondent, military press editor, psychological warfare lecturer, and chief of the radio broadcasting bureau "Voice of the Army, Central Vietnam".
 During that period, Nhuận created the Xây-Dựng literary group and publishing house.